Guideline for Preparing Manuscript

 The introduction generally consists of: a broad statement about the theme or topic of the study; summary of available works of literature and cites the most important studies that are relevant to the current research; a statement about controversies, gaps, inconsistencies in the literature that the current study will address; a statement about problems/questions to be addressed in the study or objectives of the study.
 You can also state at the end of the introduction outline of the rest of the article's structure.

 Materials and Methods

 Results should be clear and concise.
-The results should summarize (scientific) findings rather than providing data in great detail.
+The results should summarize (scientific) findings rather than provide data in great detail.
 Please highlight differences between your results or findings and the previous publications by other researchers.

 The discussion should explore the significance of the results of the work, not repeat them.
-Separation or combination of Results and Discussion section is accepted.
+Separation or combination of the Results and Discussion section is accepted.
 Avoid extensive citations and discussion of published literature.

 Tables and Figures

 All figures and tables should be cited in the main text as Figure 1, Table 1, etc.

 Tables are sequentially numbered with the table title and number above the table.
 Tables should be centered in the column OR on the page.
 Tables should be followed by a line space.
 Elements of a table should be single-spaced; however, double spacing can show groupings of data or separate parts within the table.
 Tables are referred to in the text by the table number. e.g., Table 1.
 Do not show a vertical line in the table.
 There is only a horizontal line that should be shown within the table.